 Setting up roles

-To see details about or edit an existing role, click on the "Edit" icon to the right of the role's name.
+To see details or edit an existing role, select the list item.

 Creating a new security group